-Whether you are single or are bringing children into a new blended family, stepparenting can be a rewarding responsibility when entered into wisely.
+Whether you’ve never been a parent before or you’re bringing children into a new blended family, stepparenting can be a rewarding responsibility when entered into wisely.

 What do you think about when you think of stepparenting?
-One family sitcom that was hugely successful told the story of two people who decided to blend their families together into one unit, and that unit came to be known as The Brady Bunch.
-Many who consider becoming stepparents no doubt think about that show and the dynamics created within their fictitious family.
+One popular sitcom from the 1970s told the story of two people who decided to blend their families together into one unit—The Brady Bunch.
+Many who consider becoming stepparents no doubt think about shows like that and the dynamics created within these fictitious families.

 But marriage, parenting and stepparenting are not lighthearted entertainment.
 They are serious business.